alxlab-zone66x/Macintosh_Portable_Battery_Adapter/README.md

 The case is a modified version of the [Macintosh Battery Enclosure 3D model](https://www.thingiverse.com/thing:5185715) done by Stephen Arsenault.
 Thanks!

+### v1.1 Notes

+This revision moves the solder pad for the wire to provide clearance between the case and the wire.
+Slots were added to the PCB for the case cover to slot into.
+This was done prevent the sides of the case being pushed in easily.

 ## 3D Printing Notes